Achievable logoAchievable logo

 Hormone transport and specificity

-• Transport of hormones occurs primarily through the bloodstream and lymph, allowing them to act on distant target tissue.
+• Hormones are transported primarily through the bloodstream and lymph, allowing them to act on distant target tissue.

-Specificity depends on whether cells possess the appropriate receptors, which can be upregulated or downregulated.
-The nervous system modulates hormones through feedback control, such as sometimes adjusting normal blood glucose set points in response to stress or mood changes caused by low estrogen during menses.
+Specificity depends on whether cells have the appropriate receptors, and receptor levels can be upregulated or downregulated.
+The nervous system can modulate hormone release through feedback control, such as adjusting normal blood glucose set points in response to stress or mood changes caused by low estrogen during menses.

 Hormones are regulated through 3 types of stimuli: